jamesdonoh/azulejo/README.md

 # azulejo

-A very simple tile game experiment
+A simple tile game experiment using:

+- ES6 features (via Babel)
+- Drag and Drop (using jQuery UI and Touch Punch)